gcavpoliba/OpenSeesTools/README.txt

 #######################################################################################################

 OPENSEES AUTOCOMP 1.1
+AUTHOR: GIANLUCA CAVALLO
-AUTHOR: GIANLUCA CAVALLO\nPOLITECNICO DI BARI
+POLITECNICO DI BARI
 YEAR: 2023
 EMAIL: gi.cav.2586@gmail.com
 Please, cite the author if use any part of this code